everyonesdesign/song-guess/README.md

 A simple game.
 The goal is to remember some songs which contain a certain word.

 Musixmatch API is used as a backend.
-You'll need to write a simple proxy to their API, e.g. in PHP:
+You'll need to write a simple proxy for song search, e.g. in PHP:

 ```
 <?php